JuDelCo/CoreMath/README.md

-Core Math
+JuCore Math
 =====================

-Core Math is a linear algebra math library.
+JuCore Math is a linear algebra math library.
 It also contains 2D, 3D physics and Inverse Kinematics methods.

 Any feedback is welcome !